vivekananda/hackerrank/README.md

-To Solve all Hacker Rank problems
+Solve as many Hacker Rank problems as possible:
 ==================================

-  - Try to solve two problems a week.
+  - Try to solve atleast two problems a week.